okikelabs/website/content/blog/one-year.md

 Our issue was never vision.
 Our issue was execution.

 If I had to sum up what we learned in this first year, it’s that doing things matters more than planning them.
-We spent months trying to define what Okikelabs should be — what kind of products we’d build, what niches to explore.
+We spent months trying to define what Okike Labs should be — what kind of products we’d build, what niches to explore.
 But the only real progress came from shipping something, even if small.

 I learned that: